rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_http/README.md

 You can build and install it like any other plugin (see [the plugin development guide](http://www.rabbitmq.com/plugin-development.html)).

-**Binary packages are available at github in the downloads section.**

-This plugin does not depend on any others.
+This plugin depends on the Erlang client (just to grab a URI parser).

 # Enabling the plugin